Murder of Alison Parrott

-Alison May Campbell Parrott (September 28, 1974 – July 25, 1986) was an 11-year-old girl who was lured out of her home by a male phone caller in Toronto, Ontario, Canada.
-Her remains were found two days later in a densely wooded area of Kings Mill Park.
+Alison May Campbell Parrott (September 28, 1974 – July 25, 1986) was an 11-year-old Canadian girl who was lured out of her home by a male phone caller in Toronto, Ontario, Canada.
+Her remains were found two days later in a densely wooded area of Kings Mill Park in Etobicoke.

 A decade later, a link analysis helped Toronto homicide detectives match the DNA evidence with a man who was charged with the crime.
 Francis Carl Roy was convicted of first-degree murder on April 13, 1999.
 Sentenced to life in prison, he has been eligible for parole since 2021.

 Early life

-Alison May Campbell Parrott was born on September 28, 1974 in Toronto.
-Her father, Peter Parrott, was a civil engineer; her mother Lesley was an advertising executive.
-At the time of her murder, Alison attended a French immersion elementary school and frequently used public transit.
-She was also an avid runner and a member of the Tom Longboat track club for youth aged 8 to 12.
-She had won her first race that summer and qualified to participate in an international track-and-field meet in New Jersey, scheduled for 1 August.
-Her name, along with those of other youth qualifying for the New Jersey event, had been published in the Toronto Star.
+Alison May Campbell Parrott was born on September 28, 1974, in Toronto.
+Her father, Peter Parrott, was a civil engineer, and her mother, Lesley, was an advertising executive.
+At the time of her murder, Alison was attending a French immersion elementary school and frequently used public transit.
+She was also an avid runner and a member of the Tom Longboat track-and-field club for youth aged 8 to 12.
+She had won her first race in the summer of 1986, qualifying for the International Youth Track Championships, a youth track-and-field meet to be held in New Jersey on August 1.
+Her name, along with those of other Toronto qualifiers, was published in the Toronto Star.

 Disappearance

-Shortly before 11 o'clock on the morning of July 25, 1986, Alison received a phone call at her Summerhill Avenue home in midtown Toronto.
+Shortly before 11 o'clock on the morning of July 25, 1986, Parott received a phone call at her Summerhill Avenue home in midtown Toronto.
 A male caller, claiming to be a photographer, asked her to meet him at the University of Toronto's Varsity Stadium where, he said, he would be taking publicity photos of her and her teammates.
 Alison had trained at the Varsity Stadium sports field the previous fall.
 No one else was at home when Alison received the call.
 Alison phoned her mother at work and received permission to attend the photo session.
 They discussed the route she would take and arranged that she would return home by 2:30 pm.
 Riders reported seeing her alone on her 20-minute subway route.
 When Alison failed to return on time, her parents waited until 5 pm to begin inquiring among their friends and neighbours as to her whereabouts.
 At 6 pm, they called police.
 Hundreds joined the search in the following days.
-Alison's body was found two days later by two boys walking in a densely wooded area of Kings Mill Park, on the Humber River just below the Old Mill subway station; she had been bound, raped, and strangled.
+Parott's body was found two days later by two boys walking in a densely wooded area of Kings Mill Park, on the Humber River just below the Old Mill subway station; she had been bound, raped, and strangled.

 Alison's remains were cremated.
 Her gravesite is located in Mount Pleasant Cemetery, Toronto.
-A green space south of David A. Balfour Park, dubbed "The Little Park", is dedicated to Alison.
+A green space south of David A. Balfour Park, dubbed "The Little Park", is dedicated to Parott.